rsrulloda/CS-230-Group-5/README.md

 To create interactable holograms that are affordable

 Where did the idea come from:
-Museum in Franklin Philadelphia, an exhibit about interactable holograms.
+Museum in Franklin, Philadelphia, an exhibit about interactable holograms.

 Purpose, values, and mission: